reemeslam13/Natural-Language-processing/README.md

 model) with maximum accuracy.

 # How it runs ?
-Run it on jupyter python.
+Run the python file on jupyter python and dont forget to add the data.
 You will also find description for the project please check Sentiment Analysis Project_27955.pdf file for more details.